Canon T7i vs Fujifilm X-H1

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the X-H1 are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon T7i or the Fujifilm X-H1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.